Frank M. Johnson Jr. Federal Building and United States Courthouse: Architecture

-The building is located on a parcel of land bounded by Lee, Court, Clayton, Catoma, and Church streets, and the historic Montgomery Bus Station, where a mob attacked the Freedom Riders in 1961.
-The rising terrain and trapezoidal block give the building a dramatic and commanding site that is intensified by dignified and impressive architecture.
+The building is located on a parcel of land bounded by Lee, Court, Clayton, Catoma, and Church streets, adjacent to the Montgomery Bus Station, where a mob attacked the Freedom Riders in 1961.
+The rising terrain and trapezoidal block influence the building's site layout and architecture.

 Architect Frank Lockwood Sr., designed the building in the Renaissance Revival style of architecture.
 The building's design conveys the dignity and stability of the federal government, which was particularly important during the Great Depression.
 It does not, however, contain excessive or exuberant ornamentation considered inappropriate for a somber period in American history.
 The quality materials and craftsmanship inspired confidence as citizens witnessed this major construction effort.
 Characteristics of the style include the rusticated first story, arched openings, tile roof, and columns and pilasters.

 The building is five stories tall and has an essentially U-shaped footprint with an interior lightwell.
 The first level is clad in large rusticated limestone blocks atop a granite base, and the upper stories are covered in smooth limestone ashlar.
 The rear elevation is clad in limestone, with the interior of the lightwell clad in buff-colored brick.

 The symmetrical principal facade faces Church Street.
 It is dominated by two pediments at each end that are supported by four monumental engaged Doric columns.
 A frieze with incised triglyphs and a dentil (rectangular block) course is found beneath the pediments.
 The Lee Street elevation features a colonnade of eight Doric columns, while the Court Street elevation contains three-story pilasters.
 Entrances have bronze doors with pediments decorated with eagles and floral scrolls.